-1. The UAE server shall send a sensing based DAA event information to the UAS application specific server with information about one or more UAVs in approaching as detected and the corresponding timestamp.
+1. The UAE server shall send a sensing based DAA event information to the UAS application specific server with information about one or more UAVs in approaching as detected and the corresponding timestamp, if a potential collision is detected based on the sensing results received from 5GC.

 2. The UAS application specific server provides a sensing based DAA event information acknowledge to the UAE server.

-Editor's Note 1: UAE server how to consider sensing based detection result and other detection methods jointly to determine DAA event is FFS

-Editor's Note 2: The message name of sensing based DAA event information report depends on what information is used to trigger the report and it is FFS